jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/Setting-Signature-Authentication-For-Callback-Server.md

-# Callback server sets signature verification
+# Set Signature Authentication For Callback Server

 ## Overview
 If your callback server is maliciously attacked by others, as the malicious callback of your application server, the application server receives some illegal requests and the normal logic is affected.
 In such case, you need to judge if the callback request is from OSS.